-The bad news is two-fold.
-First, you still might be using your body’s supply of carbohydrates for energy.
+- You still might be using your body’s supply of carbohydrates for energy.
 Unless you're definitely in a state of ketosis, you’re still not an efficient fat-burning machine.

-Secondly, if you’re slashing carbs and not replacing those calories with mostly healthy dietary fat (avocados, fish oils, MCT oil, grass-fed butter, for example), you’re at risk for feeling run down.
+- If you’re slashing carbs and not replacing those calories with mostly healthy dietary fat (avocados, fish oils, MCT oil, grass-fed butter, for example), you’re at risk for feeling run down.

-For example, if your exercise routine involves weight lifting, you might weigh the same even after a couple months of being in ketosis.
+For example, if your exercise routine involves weight lifting, you might weigh the same even after a couple of months of being in ketosis.

 As long as you remain in a state of ketosis, your body will be burning fatty acids for energy.
-So although your scale might read the same number after several days or weeks being in ketosis, it’s likely your pants will fit much looser.
+So although your scale might read the same number after several days or weeks of being in ketosis, it’s likely your pants will fit much looser.

 There are several studies that suggest ketogenic diets are highly beneficial for obesity.
-It seems that when looking at low carb vs keto for weight loss, being in a state of ketosis is an added benefit of keto.
+It seems that when looking at low carb vs. keto for weight loss, being in a state of ketosis is an added benefit of keto.

 This study concludes a ketogenic diet offers “physiological and biochemical basis and is able to induce effective weight loss along with improvement in several cardiovascular risk parameters.”